Co-founder and CEO of Ideamotive. Entrepreneur, mentor and startup advisor.

 (this article has been updated on the 28.12.2020)

 Offshoring?
 Nearshoring?
 What are the pros and cons and how to choose the best option?

-IT market was never an easy one – there is a limited number of specialists available and skyrocketing need for their knowledge.
+The IT market was never an easy one – there is a limited number of specialists available and a skyrocketing need for their knowledge.
 The problem is widely seen in Europe where, according to the European Commission, a shortage of up to 900 000 skilled ICT workers can be seen in 2020.